PerseusKyogre09/Text-Adventure-Engine/README.md

 ### Combat

-⚔️ Players will encounter enemies and bosses throughout their adventure.
-They can choose to fight or run, and their decisions will impact the outcome of battles.
-Successful battles reward the player with EXP, items, and the opportunity to level up.
+⚔️ The game features a turn-based combat system where you can fight enemies and bosses.
+Choose to attack or flee, and use items in your inventory to gain an advantage.
+Winning battles rewards you with EXP, items, and a chance to level up your character.

+- Critical Hits: Weapons have a chance of landing critical hits, doubling the damage dealt.
+- Durability: Weapons have limited durability, and will break after repeated use in battle.

 ### Inventory